March 6, 2014

 With the other half of the pod still swimming in bloody water, the same brutal force of the killing boats that drove them into the small confines of the cove was once again used to drive them back out into the ocean.
 With their social family unit torn apart, the dolphins must now fend for themselves.

 In total 40 – 45 dolphins were slaughtered on this date.
 None of these dolphins were deemed suitable for a life in captivity.

 Sam Simon Serves as Honorary Cove Guardian

 On February 23, award-winning Television Executive and devoted Sea Shepherd supporter Sam Simon arrived in Japan to be a voice for the dolphins.
 Sam is well known as a dedicated philanthropist through the charity work done by his organization, the Sam Simon Foundation.
 Furthermore, Sam has been unwavering in his support of Sea Shepherd, as he underwrote the purchase of the vessel, SSS Sam Simon, which Sea Shepherd Australia uses to fight for the whales in the Southern Ocean.
 Sam is a gifted writer, producer and director.
 A co-creator of The Simpsons, he is also known for his work on such hit TV shows as Taxi, Cheers, The Tracey Ullman Show and The Drew Carey Show.
-Sam is the recipient of a dozen Emmy Awards and a Peabody award.
+Sam is the recipient of nine Emmy Awards and a Peabody award.

 Sam brought a number of friends with him to Taiji including actresses Missy Hargraves (“Lost”) and Alexandra Paul (“Baywatch”).
 Both of these women share the same devotion to animal rights and protection as Sam.